HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 It is hard to compare the total number of ecommerce sites found across years.
 As described earlier, this is because the ability to detect whether a site is ecommerce has been improved substantially.
 In part through the use of secondary signals such as Google Analytics Enhanced Ecommerce integration.

-So instead, [last year's report](./../2020/ecommerce#covid-19-impact-on-ecommerce) focussed on a small number of platforms to see how their use had changed.
+So instead, [last year's report](./../2020/ecommerce#covid-19-impact-on-ecommerce) focused on a small number of platforms to see how their use had changed.
 The early signs in the first half of 2020 were that there were measurable and notable increases in Shopify and WooCommerce use.
 The growth was in the region of 20% between January 2020 and July 2020 while other platforms like Magento did not see the same growth.
 These platforms are known for their low entry costs and ease of use, while Magento is not.

 Fast-forward to 2021, people and businesses around the world have continued to adapt.
 Ecommerce in the US in 2020 saw revenue growth of 32.4% <a hreflang="en" href="https://www.digitalcommerce360.com/article/coronavirus-impact-online-retail/">according to a report</a> by the Commerce Department.
 In the UK, the <a hreflang="en" href="https://internetretailing.net/industry/industry/ecommerce-grew-by-46-in-2020---its-strongest-growth-for-more-than-a-decade--but-overall-retail-sales-fell-by-a-record-19-ons-22603">Office of National Statistics reported</a> a 46% growth.